MaxKreider/Stochastic_Oscillator_Workshop/README.md

 Each script contains detailed documentation and example input for the interested user.

-These functions are used to generate time-series data in Q-function coordinates for a given 2D stochastic oscillator (see the 'Examples' folder).
+These functions are used to generate time-series data in Q-function coordinates for a given 2D stochastic oscillator.